codeclimate/codeclimate-rubocop/config/contents/lint/number_conversion.md

 cop by default).
 Similarly, Rails' duration methods do not work well with `Integer()` and can be ignored with `IgnoredMethods`.

+### Safety:

+Autocorrection is unsafe because it is not guaranteed that the replacement `Kernel` methods are able to properly handle the input if it is not a standard class.

 ### Example:

     # bad